bradysalz/mint-sankey/README.md

 High level features I'd like to add:

-* Support for different time periods (right now hard-coded as month for income)
 * Add example `transactions.csv` and `output.txt` as a reference
 * More tests in `sankey-gen.py`